ddev/ddev/docs/developers/surf-testmachine-setup.md

 1. Install [homebrew](https://brew.sh/)
 2. Install golang/git/docker with `brew install golang git docker`
+3. If the xcode command line tools are not yet installed, install them with `xcode select --install`
-3. Install nosleep `brew cask install nosleep`
+4. Install nosleep `brew cask install nosleep`
-4. Enable nosleep using its shortcut in the Mac status bar.
+5. Enable nosleep using its shortcut in the Mac status bar.
-5. In nosleep Preferences, enable "Never sleep on AC Adapter", "Never sleep on Battery", and "Start nosleep utility on system startup".
+6. In nosleep Preferences, enable "Never sleep on AC Adapter", "Never sleep on Battery", and "Start nosleep utility on system startup".
-6. Set up Mac to [automatically log in on boot](https://support.apple.com/en-us/HT201476).
+7. Set up Mac to [automatically log in on boot](https://support.apple.com/en-us/HT201476).
-7. Install Surf:
+8. Install Surf:
     - The quickest way to install Surf is with NPM:
     `npm install -g surf-build`
     - OR you can download a release from https://github.com/surf-build/surf/releases.
-8. In a shell,
+9. In a shell,
 ```
 export GITHUB_TOKEN=012345...
 export DDEV_PANTHEON_API_TOKEN=012356...